sscott11895/Elections-College-Enrollment-Economy/README.md

 Because of how polarized American politics has become in recent years, we also factored in the president’s party affiliation to see how this affected outcomes.

-In order to answer our research question, we used data from a number of different sources.
+In order to answer our research question, we used data from a number of different sources:
-We relied heavily on data from the FRED database, pulled using an API, which provided us with information on historic GDP and unemployment rates in the U.S. from 2000-2020.
-We also imported a csv file with college student enrollment data, specifically for Title IV institutions from the National Center for Education Statistics (Dept. of Ed) for 2000-2020.
+ - historic GDP and unemployment rates in the U.S. from 2000-2020, scrapped using FRED API
+ - college student enrollment data, specifically for Title IV institutions, downloaded from the National Center for Education Statistics (Dept. of Ed) for 2000-2020.
-For voter turnout data, we used Census Bureau data that disaggregated voting turnout numbers by different demographics, which allowed us to focus on college-aged students (18-24 year olds).
-Finally, we scraped a simple Wikipedia page listing all the U.S. presidents, their party affiliation, and their presidential term start and end dates.
+ - voter turnout and registration data disaggregated by age, downloaded from the U.S. Census Bureau
+ - basic information on U.S. presidents, including term dates and party affiliation, scrapped using Beautiful Soup from Wikipedia.

 The clean and reshaped versions of these datasets were the foundation of all of our static plots.

 Our visualizations allowed us to analyze various relationships and trends between different combinations of our data.
 Because we had numerous variables, the biggest